 Wisdom Literature Can Lift the Lid on Future Prospects

-In a day and age where more and more people are growing up without attentive and present parents who stay married to each other and stay engaged with their kids… In a day and age where even if someone is fortunate enough to grow up with two parents, those parents rarely walk in the paths of wisdom charted out in Scripture… In a day and age where suffering and deprivations have become so pathologized that one’s future feels like a deterministic effect of a causal childhood… The Wisdom Literature offers itself to us.
+In a day and age where more and more people are growing up without attentive and present parents who stay married to each other and stay engaged with their kids… In a day and age where even if someone is fortunate enough to grow up with two parents, those parents rarely walk in the paths of wisdom charted out in Scripture… Some parents are even toxic toward their children.
+In a day and age where suffering and deprivations have become so pathologized that one’s future feels like a deterministic effect of a causal childhood… The Wisdom Literature offers itself to us.

 Your childhood deprivations do not have to define your future.
 Were your parents, like so many, terrible at handling money?
 Did your father destroy his marriage and reputation by chasing after younger women?
 Did your mother leave you a terrible example by always saying what she was thinking and tearing down everyone in sight with her tongue?
 Were your parents merely “around” in an insipid and lackluster way, where you find yourself thinking as an adult “My parents never taught me anything about _____”?